$935 ($700 tuition+ fees) *

 Tuition grants for NYS orchestral tuition

 Students whose families are at or below 250% of the federal guidelines may qualify for a full orchestra grant.
 Moreover, students whose families are above the 250% but at or below 400% of said guidelines may qualify for a partial orchestra grant.
 Partial or full orchestra grant students may also qualify for private lesson grants during the school year at approved private teaching studios.
 In addition to the federal guidelines, award of these grants is based on available family assets, monthly expenses, the student’s commitment to NYS and his/her instrument as well as the special considerations listed below.

 In awarding financial aid, special consideration will be given to unemployed and single parents.
-Families experiencing a financial hardship due to a loss of employment or a prolonged illness, related to the Covid-19 pandemic will also be considered.
+Families experiencing a financial hardship due to a loss of employment or a prolonged illness.
 Moreover, special family circumstances including financial hardship due to medical need or disability, support of extended family, college tuition burdens and multiple family participants in NYS will also be considered.
 The student’s commitment to NYS and/or his/her music lessons will also be taken into consideration in determination of the awards.
 To this end, the scholarship committee may consult with either the student's private and/or public school teacher and will require progress reports from teachers before additional payments are made.

 Volunteer Service Requirement for Aid Recipients.
 Financial award recipients must volunteer a minimum of 10 hours at NYS.
 Such service can be performed during rehearsal snack time, chaperoning concerts, at the boutique or other NYS events.